2 medium-large red onions, thinly sliced (5 cups/500 grams)

 1 cup/200 grams jarred roasted red peppers, drained and cut into 2 centimeter-thick rounds

 1 cup/20 grams cilantro roughly chopped

 Scant 4 cups/500 grams corn kernels, fresh or frozen and defrosted (from 4 large ears corn)

 3 eggs, yolks and whites separated

 Add the peppers and chocolate and continue to simmer for 35-40 minutes, with the pan now uncovered, stirring frequently, until the sauce thickens and the chicken is falling apart.
 Remove from the heat and stir in the cilantro.
 If you are serving the chicken as it is (as a stew without the batter), it’s ready to serve (or freeze, once it has come t room temperature) at this stage.
-If you are making the corn crust, spoon the chicken into a ceramic baking dish – one with high sides the measured about 8 x 12 inches/ 20 x 30 centimetre - and set aside.
+If you are making the corn crust, spoon the chicken into a ceramic baking dish – one with high sides that measures about 20 x 30 centimeters - and set aside.

 Preheat the oven to 400 degrees Fahrenheit.